 For example, the Times Square Hampton Inn room mentioned previously would cost 70,000 Honors reward points:

 Hilton also has special point offerings seasonally for various locations worldwide.
-For example, at the time of publication, there were some excellent 30,000-point offers including:
+For example, at the time of publication, there were some excellent 30,000-point redemption options including:

 There are four different Hilton Honors credit cards available.
 Remember that the Hilton Bonus points earned with these cards are in addition to the Base points you’ll earn as a member, but elite status bonuses won’t apply to Bonus points.